Can kale really help erections? What the science actually says

 Testosterone optimization

 While blood flow is the mechanic, testosterone is the driver.
 This hormone fuels libido and is necessary for the structural integrity of the erectile tissue.
 Low testosterone (hypogonadism) can lead to a loss of libido and ED.
-Diet plays a pivotal role here; severe calorie restriction or extremely low-fat diets can crash testosterone levels.[7]
+Diet plays a pivotal role here.
+Severe calorie restriction or extremely low-fat diets can reduce testosterone levels.[7]

 Diagnostic thresholds are critical for understanding your status.
-Meta-analyses indicate that symptomatic men with total testosterone below 350 ng/dL (≈12 nmol/L) are most likely to benefit from TRT.
-If total testosterone is borderline, measure free testosterone; values below 100 pg/mL (≈10 ng/dL) support hypogonadism.
+Meta-analyses indicate that symptomatic men with total testosterone below 350 ng/dL (about 12 nmol/L) are most likely to benefit from TRT.
+If total testosterone is borderline, measure free testosterone.
+Values below 100 pg/mL (about 10 ng/dL) support hypogonadism.
 In practice, use 350 ng/dL for total or 100 pg/mL for free as decision thresholds when symptoms persist.
 Adequate intake of zinc (found in oysters and beef) and healthy fats is essential for maintaining these levels.

 Conditions linked to it

-• Obesity: Excess visceral fat increases the conversion of testosterone to estrogen and promotes chronic inflammation, both of which dampen sexual function.
+- Obesity: Excess visceral fat promotes chronic inflammation and is associated with lower testosterone, both of which can dampen sexual function.

 Limitations note: While the link between these conditions and ED is well-established, treating the underlying condition does not always immediately reverse ED, especially if long-term nerve damage has occurred.